bekk/bekk-christmas/post/kotlin/kotlin-metaprogramming.md

 }
 ```

-Suddenly, our class has a property.
-But more interesting is the fact that it also added the correct imports.
+And suddenly, our class has a property, and even some imports.
+The complexity at this point is somewhat limited, but even now we get some help from the library.

 Adding a function to our class continues in a similar vein;
 ```kotlin
 val cls = TypeSpec.classBuilder(className)
   // .addProperty(...)